-History records King Sankilli II as the last Tamil King of Jaffna whose defeat at the hands of the Portuguese in 1619 lead to the annexation of the Kingdom of Jaffna to Portugal.
+History records King Sankilli II as the last Tamil King of Jaffna (last King of Jaffna) whose defeat at the hands of the Portuguese in 1619 led to the annexation of the Kingdom of Jaffna to Portugal.
 But a closer examination of historical facts proves otherwise.
-History states that the invasion of Jaffna by King Senerath of Kandy in 1629 as the last battle for the Jaffna Kingdom from which the Portuguese had to wrestle it back.
+History states that the invasion of Jaffna by King Senerath of Kandy in 1629 was the last battle for the Jaffna Kingdom from which the Portuguese had to wrestle it back.

 This historical approach is made against the Tamil separatism argument justified by the Vadukoddai Resolution of 1976 by the Tamil United Liberation Front (TULF) stating that the Tamils handed over power to the Portuguese, the Portuguese handed it over to the Dutch and the Dutch to the British, therefore the British should have handed over power to the Tamils to run Jaffna as an independent nation instead of handing the entire country into the hands of what they call “the Sinhala state”.
 This historical argument became the corner stone for the separatist.
 The origin of this thesis goes back to Judge Weeramantry’s legal move to blast the base on which the Tamil theory for a separate state was based.
 History has been altered for the political agendas of the separatists in keeping with the Vadukoddai Resolution; ownership of history was a prime condition to prove ownership of territory thus alternate histories have been arguing that the Tamils were here from the ‘dawn of history’.
 The argument here is that those who came first have a greater legitimacy and supremacy than those who came later, this is spurious argument.
 If so then the Americans and Canadians must hand over their Nations to the first people, the original settlers.